Wainercrb/LP-Code-Challenge-Backend/README.md

 ## Infrastructure

 We have chosen a Domain-Driven Design (DDD) infrastructure to ensure scalability, maintainability, and flexibility in our application architecture.

+It's important to mention that this isn't a pure DDD architecture, but rather an attempt to replicate its basic concepts.

 ## CI/CD